Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Introduction

 As one concrete possible application of our energy estimation strategy, we discuss \acp{VQA}.
-In \acp{VQA}, one aim to only use short \acp{PQC} in order to finish the computation before the inevitable noise has accumulated too much.
+In \acp{VQA}, one aims to only use short \acp{PQC} in order to finish the computation before the inevitable noise has accumulated too much.
 The most promising, yet challenging computational problems come from quantum chemistry or combinatorial optimization for which the \ac{VQE}~\cite{PerMcCSha14,Wecker2015,McCRomBab16} and the \ac{QAOA}~\cite{FarGolGut14,Zhou2020QAOA} have been proposed, respectively.
-In either case, we aim to find the ground-state of a given Hamiltonian $H$ by preparing a suitable trial state $\rho$ via the \ac{PQC}.
+In either case, we aim to find the ground state of a given Hamiltonian $H$ by preparing a suitable trial state $\rho$ via the \ac{PQC}.
 Its parameters need a classical optimization routine, often done via gradient-based methods.
-In this case, the estimation of the gradient itself can be restated as an energy estimation problem by using a parameter-shift rule \cite{Schuld19EvaluatingAnalyticGradients,Li17HybridQuantum-Classical,Mitarai18QuantumCircuitLearning,Wierichs21GeneralParameter-Shift,Kyriienko21GeneralizedQuantumCircuit,GilVidal18CalculusOnParameterized,Theis21OptimalityOfFinite-Support,Izmaylov21AnalyticGradients,Bittel22OptimalGradient}.
-Therefore, the elementary energy estimation task remains even if the actual ground-state lies in the ansatz class of the \ac{VQA} and if problems such as barren plateaus~\cite{McClean2018BarrenPlateausIn} or getting stuck in local minima~\cite{Bittel21TrainingVariationalQuantum,Bittel22OptimizingTheDepthB} are avoided.
+In this case, the estimation of the gradient itself can be restated as an energy estimation task by using a parameter-shift rule \cite{Schuld19EvaluatingAnalyticGradients,Li17HybridQuantum-Classical,Mitarai18QuantumCircuitLearning,Wierichs21GeneralParameter-Shift,Kyriienko21GeneralizedQuantumCircuit,GilVidal18CalculusOnParameterized,Theis21OptimalityOfFinite-Support,Izmaylov21AnalyticGradients,Bittel22OptimalGradient}.
+Therefore, the elementary energy estimation task remains even if the actual ground state lies in the ansatz class of the \ac{VQA} and if obstacles such as barren plateaus~\cite{McClean2018BarrenPlateausIn} or getting stuck in local minima~\cite{Bittel21TrainingVariationalQuantum,Bittel22OptimizingTheDepthB} are avoided.
 We refer to the review articles \cite{Cerezo20VariationalQuantumAlgorithms,Bharti21NoisyIntermediateScale} for more details.